jmargol1/Data-Mining-Final/README.md

 The code used to build and run our K-Nearest Neighbors models can be found in the file `KNN.ipynb`.
 To run this code, you must first ensure that the following files are saved in the same directory as `KNN.ipynb`.

+* "X_train_resamp.csv"
+* "y_train_resamp.csv"

+You must also first run the `Cleaning_Code.py` file, and ensure that the datasets produced from that file are all saved in the same directory as `KNN.ipynb`.
+This includes the following files:

+* "X_test.csv"
+* "y_test.csv"

 You must also install the following additional packages:

 * imb_learn